 Robert Whitcomb is Senior Editor of the Journal of Political Risk.
 He is a partner at Cambridge Management Group, a fellow at the Pell Center for International Relations and Public Policy, and a bi-weekly columnist for The Providence Journal.
 He has worked in journalism for 45 years, most recently as a vice president and the editorial-page editor of the Providence Journal Co, during which time he won several writing prizes, including the Associated Press’s prize for the best New England editorial writer.
 His work has also been in Pacific Standard magazine, The Weekly Standard, The New York Times, The International Herald Tribune (where he was the finance editor), The Wall Street Journal (where he was an editor), The Boston Herald Traveler, The Wilmington News Journal, Newsweek, and MBA Publications, among many other outlets.
 Mr. Whitcomb holds a B.A. in History from Dartmouth College and a M.S. in Journalism from Columbia University.

 Dr. Anders Corr is Publisher of the Journal of Political Risk.
-He has analyzed international political risk, including in the academic, political, and business fields, for over a decade.
+He has analyzed international political risk, including in the academic, political, and business fields, for over fifteen years.
 His areas of expertise include quantitative approaches to conflict, rare events, and public opinion.
-Dr. Corr has in-depth field experience in Africa and Asia, and has worked for several consultancies and intelligence agencies, including Booz Allen Hamilton, United States Army, United States Pacific Command (USPACOM), United States Special Operations Command Pacific (USSOCPAC), Defense Intelligence Agency (DIA), Defense Threat Reduction Agency (DTRA), and North American Treaty Organization (NATO) .
-He founded Corr Analytics to provide strategic analysis of international political risk for government and private organizations, and the Journal of Political Risk to provide a peer-reviewed outlet for political risk professionals and academics.
+Dr. Corr has in-depth field experience in Europe, Africa, and Asia, and has worked for several consultancies and government agencies, including Booz Allen Hamilton, United States Army, United States Pacific Command (USPACOM), United States Special Operations Command Pacific (USSOCPAC), Defense Intelligence Agency (DIA), Defense Threat Reduction Agency (DTRA), and the North Atlantic Treaty Organization (NATO).
+He founded Corr Analytics to provide strategic analysis of international political risk for commercial entities, and the Journal of Political Risk to provide a peer-reviewed outlet for a diverse group of insightful analysts.
 Dr. Corr has a B.A. in International Relations from Yale (Summa cum laude), and a Ph.D. in Government from Harvard University.
+He authored The Concentration of Power: Institutionalization, Hierarchy & Hegemony (Optimum Publishing International, forthcoming 2021), No Trespassing: Squatting, Rent Strikes, and Land Struggles Worldwide (South End Press, 1999), and edited Great Powers, Grand Strategies: The New Game in the South China Sea (U.S. Naval Institute Press, 2018).